RIPAGlobal/scimitar/README.md

   ...so adding a mapping for `emails.value` would then allow a database query to be constructed.

-* Currently filtering for lists is always matched case _sensitive_ regardless of schema declarations that might indicate otherwise.
+* Currently filtering for lists is always matched case-insensitive regardless of schema declarations that might indicate otherwise, for `eq`, `ne`, `co`, `sw` and `ew` operators; for greater/less-thank style filters, case is maintained with simple `>`, `<` etc. database operations in use.
+The standard Group and User schema have `caseExact` set to `false` for just about anything readily queryable, so this hopefully would only ever potentially be an issue for custom schema.

 * The `PATCH` mechanism is supported, but where filters are included, only a single "attribute eq value" is permitted - no other operators or combinations.
 For example, a work e-mail address's value could be replaced by a PATCH patch of `emails[type eq "work"].value`.
 For in-path filters such as this, other operators such as `ne` are not supported; combinations with "and"/"or" are not supported; negation with "not" is not supported.

+If you would like to see something listed in the session implemented, please [create a GitHub issue](https://github.com/RIPGlobal/scimitar/issues/new) asking for it to be implemented, or if possible, implement the feature and send a Pull Request.

 ## Development

-Install dependencies first:
+Install Ruby dependencies first:

 ```
 bundle install